NANAnoo/RTClothVR/README.md

 - Launch the UE4 Editor by double click `RTClothVR.uproject`.
 - Add Component `RTClothMesh` to one of a static mesh actor in the game scene.
 It should look like the figure below:
 <img src='./screenshoots/LoadTShirt.png'>
-- Simulation parameters can be modified in `ClothParameters` section of the detial panel.
+- Simulation parameters can be modified in `Cloth Parameters` section of the detail panel.

 ## Some of the results

 Positional Constraints
 ![Alt text](./screenshoots/image.png)